DallanQ/sagrada/QA.md

 > Just want to check I've got the setup right when using Passion & Life.
 In the centre would be:
-- Round track
-- 2 tool cards
-- 3 public objectives (base game + symmetry (Passion) + toil (life))
+Round track: 2 tool cards, 3 public objectives (base game + symmetry (Passion) + toil (life)) The dice pool: 1 rare glass board (Passion).
-- the dice pool
-- 1 rare glass board (Passion)
-- apprentice deck
+Apprentice deck.
-- masterwork board & dice
+Masterwork board & dice.
-Each player would have:
-- favour tokens based on the difficulty of their window
-- 1 inspiration card (Passion)
-- 1 private objective (base game + rare dice (passion))
+Each player would have: Favour tokens based on the difficulty of their window.
+1 inspiration card (Passion).
+1 private objective (base game + rare dice (passion))
-- apprentice window pattern
-Does that sound about right?
+Apprentice window pattern: Does that sound about right?
 I was wondering if it would be better to lay out 3 public objectives; 1 base game, 1 from Life, 1 from Passion?
 You could do the same with the private as well, give everyone 1 from the base game and 1 from Passion.
 Any thoughts?

 All public objectives could be randomly selected, so you don't need to choose one from each expansion.
 But this way you guarantee some great replayability each time you play.
 Just be sure to not have objectives that conflict with others.
 And about private objetives: the way you described is a "variant".
 Official rules states players get only 1 Passion private objective (if playing with Rare Glass module).
 I called a "variant" because it's what the FAQ we have here said (and I liked, sounds like a "new module").
 1 private objective (the Rare Glass from Passion) is the publisher's way (written in rules).
 2 private objective (Rare Glass + base game, or even from 5-6 PE) it's the designer's way.
 That's what I meant.
 But in reality is just up to us to decide the way we'll play.
 And that's what I love the most in those Sagrada expansions!

 [game-setup-after-player-setup](https://boardgamegeek.com/thread/3051247/game-setup-after-player-setup)